kalexandriabond/loki_0/README.md

 generate probabilistic parameters for volVal project

 generateSimuluateAnalyze.ipynb plots demonstrations.
-generateTrialStructure.py is a function which samples distributions, plots, animates and outputs parameters for simulation/experiment.
+generateTrialStructure.py is a function which samples distributions, plots, animates, and outputs parameters for simulation/experiment.